YPSI-SAS/zabbix-bot-py/README.md

 ## Environment variables
 The variable BOT_TOKEN is obligatory for know the bot.
-The variables ZABBIX_URL, ZABBIX_TOKEN are obligatory if you won't use the config file and manage only one server
+The variables ZABBIX_URL, ZABBIX_BOT_USERNAME, ZABBIX_BOT_PASSWORD are obligatory if you won't use the config file and manage only one server

 ## Config file
 The config file is essential for manage many server